 Husbands would deeply love and care for their wives and let them know it.
 Wives would deeply respect and love their husbands, and it would show.
 Many times we do not think of our husbands or our wives as our neighbors.
 Children would be carefully taught by both parents in great love for them and for their future.
 Parents and brethren would be loved and give that love in return.
 Neighbors outside the church would recognize the honesty, concern, fairness, and trustworthiness of those who are the salt of the earth and the light of the world.

 Brethren, loving our neighbor is not easy, because many times we as a people are not easy to love.
 It is the second greatest commandment, and it is a great part of what identifies us as belonging to Jesus Christ.
-It is our job to work to achieve obedience to this law.
+It is our job to work to achieve obedience to this law, even though it may be difficult.
 Based on this, brethren, let us all work to love our neighbors as ourselves and to really put our backs into it.